arnsteio/OpenSCAD-workshop-2018-02/04-modules.md

 >
 > OK, I'll bring it to Uni on friday :-)

-So we'll make a more generic solution.
+So we need to make a more generic solution.
 Let's start by defining what we know:

 ~~~
 /* [Global] */